Mandatory HMO Licence Fee Is Now £1,400

 Coverage: Borough-wide (national requirement)

-Near-Total PRS Coverage from May 1
+Near-Total PRS Coverage Now in Force

-Selective Licensing Wards (17)
+Selective Licensing Wards (17) — Tap for Ward Detail

 Available Discounts